 The remaining part of EWP EDF One Ltd. is owned by EDF Renewables IL in Israel.
-The objective of the joint venture is to exclusively cooperate in the development, financing, design, procurement, construction and operation of the expansion project at Jaffa Port and to evaluate further possible collaborations in wave power.
+The objective of the joint venture is to exclusively cooperate in the development, financing, design, procurement, construction and operation of the new pilot project at Jaffa Port and to evaluate further possible collaborations in wave power.
 Initial funds in the amount of \$117 in cash and \$159 in non cash transfer of equipment were contributed during 2021.
-The investment in the joint venture is presented as an investment in a joint venture in the Company's consolidated balance sheet as the Company does not have control over the joint venture.
+Additional funds in the amount of \$298 in cash were contributed during 2022.
+The investment in the joint venture is presented as an investment in a joint venture in the Company's consolidated statement of financial position as the Company does not have control over the joint venture.

-NOTE 9 - LONG-TERM LOAN FROM RELATED PARTY:
+NOTE 10 - LONG-TERM LOAN FROM RELATED PARTY: